Learning from BJJ Instructional series is one of the best methods for adding new details and insights to your grappling.

 Top Guard Passing Instructional Video

 Passing guard is a frustrating but crucial skill in BJJ.
-However, with the details from Henry Akins in his Guard Passing Mastery course, you will be smashing through even the peskiest guard and shutting down your opponent’s ability to impose guard attacks.
+However, with the details from the Henry Akins Guard Passing Mastery course, you will be smashing through even the peskiest guard and shutting down your opponent’s ability to impose guard attacks.

 Akins includes everything from proper behavior in guard, opening the closed guard efficiently, and shutting down your opponent’s attack options from bottom.